Brendan-G5/crypto-mock/README.md

 ## Improvements

-- This app could have way more features, more than 10 currencies, visual representation of the price... etc
+- This app could have way more features, more than 10 currencies, visual representation of the price... etc.